vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 Adjustements to decision-making and the number of prototypes used have to be considered, and links between the organization of the files.

 # Overview
 In this work, evidence theory is combined with a camera-lidar-based deep learning fusion architecture.
+The encoding section together with context module have two processing pipelines of 13 layers each, one for LiDAR and the other for camera input.
+Each layer of one modality is fused with the corresponding layer of the other modality by a weighted sum operation.
+The fusion weights are trainable, this makes the position and extent of fusion to be fixed by the data.
+Once the LiDAR and camera inputs are represented by BBAs in the evidential formulation layer, a decision can be made on desired calss.
 The coupling is based on generating basic belief functions using distance to prototypes.
 It also uses a distance-based decision rule.
 The project is an extended work of the cross-fusion reduction repository: https://github.com/geletumn/cf_reduction
 The new benchmark introduces evidence theory for the decision-making part.